-Department News – New Courses for Spring 2020, Critical Language Scholarships, Mondale Scholarship, and Fulbright Scholars
+Department News – Placement Exams, Critical Language Scholarships, Mondale Scholarship, and Fulbright Scholars

 Hanna Detlaff (’20) wins Mondale Scholarship